Saigon station

-Saigon station is a railway station in District 3, Ho Chi Minh City, Vietnam.
+Saigon station (previously Hòa Hưng station) is a railway station in District 3, Ho Chi Minh City, Vietnam.
 The station is a major hub in the national railway network.
 Located about 1 km from the city center, Saigon railway station is the final station on the North–South railway, and the southernmost point of the Vietnamese railways.
-Despite the city being named Ho Chi Minh City after the Vietnam War, the name of the station has remained the same.
+The name of the station has remained the same despite the name of the city of Saigon being changed after the Vietnam War to Ho Chi Minh City (to honor the revolutionary leader who had declared independence back in 1945).

 History

-The original station, which opened in 1885, was located across from Bến Thành Market in District 1.
-The current station, originally a baggage holding and shipping centre, was constructed by the French colonists in the early 1930s, as part of the Hanoi-Saigon Railway.
+The first Saigon station, which opened in 1885 as part of the Saigon–Mỹ Tho Railway, was located near the Quách Thị Trang Square in District 1.
+In 1904, Hanoi-Nha Trang Railway was opened but the first Saigon station was too small, so the colonial authorities decided to move the station.
+The second Saigon station was located at the southwest of the Bến Thành Market and constructed in 1915, now is the September 23 Park with Lê Lai Street and Phạm Ngũ Lão Street run along.
+The third and current Saigon station was opened in 1983 at Hòa Hưng, District 3.

 Every year, one or two months before Tết, thousands of people queue all day at the station to buy tickets home, because it is the main booking office of Vietnam Railways.
 Though electronic booking machines have been adopted, the queues continue, due to the monopoly of the railway.

-The head office is in 136 Ham Nghi Street, Ben Thanh ward, district 1, Ho Chi Minh city.
+The head office is in 136 Hàm Nghi Boulevard, Ben Thanh Ward, District 1, Ho Chi Minh City.